 We want this work to reach as many people as possible.
 If you would like to hear more please get in touch.

 This framework has been inspired and informed by the work of Professor Jem Bendell.

 Read his paper Deep adaptation: A map for navigating climate tragedy

 Join the Deep Adaptation Forum

-Refugee Allies is a social inclusion project promoting understanding, generating empathy and fostering connection between local people and displaced people through public events, volunteering and public speaking.
+Refugee Allies promotes community, understanding and connection between local people and displaced people through public events, volunteering and public speaking.